 Niacinamide is trending in skincare and for a good reason.
-This potent vitamin and antioxidant promotes the repair and protection of your skin so that you can be your ultimate glowy self.
+This potent vitamin and antioxidant promote the repair and protection of your skin so that you can be your ultimate glowy self.
 It’s good for most skin types and fits easily into any existing skincare routine, as it’s compatible with most other products.
-Get it in serum form, or pick up a toner or a moisturizer that contains this powerful ingredient.
+Get it in serum form, or pick up toner or a moisturizer that contains this powerful ingredient.

 What is Niacinamide?

 Niacinamide, along with niacin, is one of the two primary forms of vitamin B3.
 You might also see it listed on the ingredients label as nicotinamide.
 It’s an essential nutrient for the human body and occurs naturally in foods such as eggs, fish, green vegetables, and cereal grains.
 In addition to food, niacinamide can be taken as a tablet supplement.
 However, for beauty and skincare purposes, the most common form is as a serum, or additive in moisturizers and other skincare products.

 The key function of all vitamin B3s, including niacinamide, is to be converted into nicotinamide adenine dinucleotide (NAD+).
 NAD+, along with nicotinamide adenine dinucleotide phosphate (NADP+), are integral for cell propagation, repair, and function.
 This means your body can create more cells, repair damaged ones, and protect against and neutralize free radicals that harm healthy cells.